bufbuild/protovalidate/docs/standard-constraints.md

 }
 ```

-### Disabled constraint
+### Disabled rule

-Currently, only one constraint is available on messages: `disabled`.
+Currently, only one rule is available on messages: `disabled`.
 This
-constraint prevents any validation rule from the message's oneofs and fields to
+rule prevents any validation rule from the message's oneofs and fields to
 be applied to that message, including transitive validation rules from message
 fields.